 When our elevator ride to the top of the tower ended, we found that were 2 stories beneath the observation tower.
 The elevator ride ended on a floor where they attempt to sell you a professional photographer’s photo of your visit there.
 We declined, and we quickly hopped upstairs to the observation deck.

 The only remarkable thing about Montparnasse Tower is the great view of the city that includes the Eiffel Tower.
 Remember, you cannot see the Eiffel Tower when you are on the Eiffel Tower.
-For great photos of the skyline of Paris that include the Eiffel Tower, you can use the Montparnasse Tower.
+For great photos of the skyline of Paris that include the Eiffel Tower, you can consider using the Montparnasse Tower.

 When we were finished at Montparnasse Tower, we rode the elevator down to the ground floor and hopped on Paris Metro line #4 to return to St. Michel station and our hotel in the Latin Quarter near Notre Dame.